 What are Special Procedures?

 To promote economic activity, many countries offer the possibility of suspending or drawing back customs duties by means of Special Procedures.
 These cost-saving customs and excise authorisations are universal, but they can have different names in different countries worldwide.
-The main universal Special Procedures are Customs or Bonded Warehousing, Inward Processing (IPR), and Outward Processing (OPR), Temporary Admission, End Use, and Temporary Storage.
+The main universal Special Procedures are Customs or Bonded Warehousing, Inward Processing (IP), and Outward Processing (OP), Temporary Admission, and End Use.

 Customs warehousing allows the owner to hold imported non-EU goods in the EU and choose when to pay the duties or whether to re-export the goods.